keboola/connection-docs/overview/tutorial/manipulate/index.md

 {: .image-popup}
 ![Screenshot - Transformation Queries](/overview/tutorial/manipulate/transformation-queries.png)

 In the first query, we change the user level descriptions into something more clear.
-In the second query we compute deal opportunity quality level based.
+In the second query, we compute the quality level for each deal opportunity based on the estimated probability of closing the deal.
 In the third query, we denormalize all four tables into a single one.
-We prepared the single table so that it will load nicely into Tableu.
+We have prepared the single table so that it will load nicely into Tableau.

 {: .image-popup}
 ![Screenshot - Run Transformation](/overview/tutorial/manipulate/transformations-intro-3.png)

-You can now click on *Run Transformation*, this will create a background job, which will get the specified tables from Storage, put them in a transformation database, execute the queries and store the result in Storage again.
-You can now:
+Save the queries and then click on *Run Transformation*.
+This will create a background job which will

+- get the specified tables from Storage,
+- put them in a transformation database,
+- execute the queries, and
+- store the result in Storage again.

+Having learned to set up a transformation, you can now

-- continue with the next step [Writing data](/overview/tutorial/write/)
+- continue with the next [Writing Data](/overview/tutorial/write/) step, or
-- or you can take a brief side step to [Using Sandbox](/overview/tutorial/manipulate/sandbox/)
+- take a brief side step to [Using Sandbox](/overview/tutorial/manipulate/sandbox/).